Venmo Transaction Fees: Does Venmo Charge a Fee?

 Venmo allows you to cash a check by simply taking a photo.
 There are two options to receive the money into your account:

-- Instant deposit (fee applies).
+- Instant deposit (incurs a fee).

 - Deposit within 10 days (free).